 Yesterday Robin came in with a gift.
 A whole laundry basket full of stinging nettles.
 Yes, he picked them and even got a few stings, because he knew how thrilled I’d be with so many good nettles.
 These were a bit longer than the ideal spring greens but they still worked for “spinach” for dinner.
 It just meant wearing thick rubber gloves and removing the leaves from the stems before cooking them.

-Stinging Nettle Benefits
+Stinging Nettle Health Benefits

-Stinging Nettle Herbal actions: Anti-inflammatory, anti-septic, mild hypoglycemic, diuretic, anti-hemorrhagic, hemostatic, detoxifier, vasodilator, circulatory stimulant, hypotensive, nutritive, galactagogue, astringent, expectorant, anti-allergic, reduces BPH, anti-rheumatic.
+Anti-inflammatory, anti-septic, mild hypoglycemic, diuretic, anti-hemorrhagic, hemostatic, detoxifier, vasodilator, circulatory stimulant, hypotensive, nutritive, galactagogue, astringent, expectorant, anti-allergic, reduces BPH, anti-rheumatic.

 Stinging nettle can lower blood pressure, lower blood sugar levels, act as a diuretic, reduce pain and inflammation, halt the enlargement of the prostate, detoxify the liver, and help with allergy symptoms.